DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
-    <p>If there was ever an album that demanded more than one listen to fully understand, it&#x27;s &lt;em&gt;The Passionate Ones&lt;/em&gt;.
+    <p>If there was ever an album that demanded more than one listen to fully understand, it&#x27;s *The Passionate Ones*.
 As with many of my favorite songs and albums, I hated it on first listen, but a strong reaction of any kind is a good sign in most cases.
 This album is crazy introspective, and universally relatable.
 I would write more about it here, but I don&#x27;t think I could say anything other than rephrasing what Marcus said about it already in an interview with TheFace.com back in June:
 &quot;Everyone lives their life in such an interesting way, whether you’re a doctor or a sex worker, but one thing that connects everyone is that we all want to have passion in our lives – have something we care about and protect that thing.
 That’s what the basis of the album was for me.
 I’m finally able to live out my dreams, and when that happens, you have two ways to go: you can do your own thing, or you can help someone else.
 I’ve figured out a way to talk about love and leftism and existentialism in a pop format.
 I’m really grateful for that, to be able to stand up for something.
 I care about workers’ rights, I care about people, and I care about the human condition.
 Basically, this album is really just all about me – but we’re all mirrors for each other.
 So if it’s about me, it’s about you, too.&quot;</p>
   </div>